Fefefefe1/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 The function $R(\theta)$ follows a symmetric pattern, reaching its maximum at $45^\circ$ and decreasing symmetrically for angles above and below this value.

-## **2. Dependence of Range on Initial Velocity and Gravity**

-### **Effect of Initial Velocity**

-From the range equation:
-R∝v
-0
-2
-​The range
-𝑅
-R of a projectile launched from ground level ( ℎ
-=
-0
-h=0) at an angle
-𝜃
-θ with initial velocity
-𝑣
-0
-v
-0
-​
-  is given by:

-𝑅
-=
-𝑣
-0
-2
-sin
-⁡
-(
-2
-𝜃
-)
-𝑔
-R=
-g
-v
-0
-2
-​
- sin(2θ)
-​

-where:

-𝑅
-R: Range (horizontal distance, in meters), 𝑣
-0
-v
-0
-​
- : Initial velocity (in m/s),
-𝜃
-θ: Angle of projection (in radians), 𝑔
-g: Gravitational acceleration (
-9.8

-m/s
-2
-9.8m/s
-2
- ).
-To find the proportionality of
-𝑅
-R with respect to
-𝑣
-0
-v
-0
-​
- , we treat
-𝜃
-θ and
-𝑔
-g as constants:

-sin
-⁡
-(
-2
-𝜃
-)
-sin(2θ) is constant for a fixed 𝜃 θ, 𝑔 g is a constant.
-Thus, the equation simplifies to:

-𝑅
-∝
-𝑣
-0
-2
-R∝v
-0
-2
-​

 ### Phyton İmplementation